ivan-zapreev/Distributed-Translation-Infrastructure/README.md

 + **bpbd-server** - the translation server consisting of the following main components:
     - *Decoder* - the decoder component responsible for translating text from one language into another
-    - *LM* - the language model implementation allowing for seven different trie implementations and responsible for estimating the target language phrase probabilities
+    - *LM* - the language model implementation allowing for seven different three implementations and responsible for estimating the target language phrase probabilities
     - *TM* - the translation model implementation required for providing source to target language phrase translation and the probabilities thereof
     - *RM* - the reordering model implementation required for providing the possible translation order changes and the probabilities thereof
 + **bpbd-balancer** - the load balancer that has the same WebSockets interface as **bpbd-server** and is supposed to distribute load balance between multiple translation server instances.